1980 NASCAR Winston Cup Series: World 600

 The World 600 was held on May 25 at Charlotte Motor Speedway.
 Cale Yarborough won the pole.
 The race ran over seven hours thanks to fourteen yellows for crashes on the newly paved surface and two rain delays lasting two hours.
 The lead changed 47 times as Benny Parsons out-dueled Darrell Waltrip; they swapped the lead eight times in the final twenty laps.
 Dale Earnhardt's crash at Lap 275 with David Pearson and Cale Yarborough combined with Richard Petty's fourth cut Earnhardt's point lead to under 50; crew chief Jake Elder quit the team after the race, citing an attitude change with Earnhardt and also conflict with Rod Osterlund and team manager Roland Wlodyka ("Rod tells me one thing and Roland another.
-I tell Roland what we need and he says we can't do that.....I had no authority to get the people I need.")
+I tell Roland what we need and he says we cannot do that.....I had no authority to get the people I need.")